mongodb/laravel-mongodb/README.md

 - expire
 - geospatial

-All other (unsupported) operations are implemented as dummy pass-through methods, because MongoDB does not use a predefined schema.
+All other (unsupported) operations are implemented as dummy pass-through methods because MongoDB does not use a predefined schema.

 Read more about the schema builder on [Laravel Docs](https://laravel.com/docs/6.0/migrations#tables)